vanska/pikku-i18n/README.md

 - Semantic release
 - yalc-watch build
-- NPM build on install
 - Typescript
-  - t()
-    - Add min string lengths to types
-  - Trans
+  - Type concat in Trans
   - Throw type error on any value other than i18nKey or ns that is not a ReactNode
-- Tests
+- Jest
   - Add tests for incorrect locale data
-  - i18n
 - init()
-      - toThrow for incorrect locale data
 - Trans
   - string substitution prop name needs to have an exact match with string variables